pi-star-2025/pi_star/Misc/Universe/aliens.md

 ## True Story - Dream World

-God's response is that the above was the most important dream world in the sun
+God's response is that the above was the most important dream world in the sun.
+It comes from real time that flows up to the star mind (6D circle).

 As of 2001, it was projecting one message.
 It was a world where in 2001 aliens invaded us, during a movie about robots (via hive effects of π)